beazt123/homemade-ai-assistant/README.md

 		- wait time and phrase time limit
 		- AI talking speed
 - Use NLP cosine similarity calculations to link command to underlying action
-- Try to play the AI response asynchronously
 - Adjust for ambient noise only when needed
 - Sort the music into genres
+- Get the engine to refresh the new userPreferences unto the current settings.
+User preference not updating.

 ### Add-ons